bullistic-hq/bullistic-program-shared/README.md

 ## Overview

-Shared TypeScript library for Formfunction Solana program repos.
+Shared TypeScript library for Bullistic Solana program repos.
 This repo contains shared TS code which is used in our various program SDKs.

 ## Repo Structure